Krutsch/html-bundle/README.md

 ## CLI

 `--hmr`: boots up a static server and enables Hot Module Replacement.
 See [HMR](#hmr) for what is hot-patched in place versus reloaded.<br>
 `--secure`: creates a secure HTTP2 over HTTPS instance.
+Plain HTTP requests to the same host and port redirect to HTTPS.
 This requires the files `localhost.pem` and `localhost-key.pem` in the root folder.
 You can generate them with [mkcert](https://github.com/FiloSottile/mkcert) for instance.<br>
 `--isCritical`: uses critical to extract and inline critical-path CSS to HTML.<br>
 `--handler`: path to your custom handler.
 Here, you can handle all non-supported files.
-You can get the filename via `process.argv[2]`.
+You can get the filename via `process.argv[2]`.<br>
+`--handlerConcurrency`: maximum number of handler processes running at once.
+Defaults to the available CPU count.
+For image-heavy handlers such as Sharp resizing, try 2, 4, 8, and the default value, then keep the fastest value that does not spike memory.

 ## HMR